Rapido is proud to announce the second run of our acclaimed Absolute RDC model.

 If you haven't seen our RDC models in person, I recommend you ask your modelling buddies if they have one you can see.
 They need to be seen to believed.
 Our HO Scale Model Features:

 Despite rising production costs, the MSRP remains unchanged at $325 (DC/DCC/Sound) or $225 (DC/Silent).

+You can order your new RDCs from your local dealer or directly from Rapido.
 We are initially tooling up the RDC-1, RDC-2 and RDC-3, each in both Phase 1 and Phase 2 configurations.
 To answer the questions many of you might be thinking right now: If the RDC-1, RDC-2 and RDC-3 do well, we will produce the RDC-9.
 If the RDC-1, RDC-2 and RDC-3 do exceptionally well, we will produce the RDC-4.
 So please order your RDC models by the dozen!